 These efforts to harmonize the performance of the transformer and the FET amplifier have resulted in the RNDI’s extremely well balanced response.
 The low end tonality is thick and powerful, with frequency response several octaves below audibility.
 The high end is clear, present, and smooth, with a frequency response extending beyond 100kHz.
 The phase coherence is unrivaled at all frequencies, which keeps the sound as natural as possible – especially vital when blending the direct signal with a microphone capture of the same source.
 Simply put, there is no DI ever made that performs like the RNDI.

-In instrument mode, the RNDI’s high input headroom of +21.5dBU is capable of handling not only instruments, but professional, line level sources like interfaces, CD players and drum machines without a pad.
+In instrument mode, the RNDI’s high input headroom of +21.5dBU is capable of handling not only instruments, but professional line level sources including interfaces, CD players and drum machines without a pad.
 This allows the RNDI to serve as a way to "Re-Preamp" any previously recorded track using your interface and a desired pre-amp.
 To do this, simply connect a channel output of the interface to the input of the RNDI and connect the RNDI’s output to the preamp and engage 48V.
 By "Re-Preamping" you can apply the tone of another preamp to the source and more accurately automate or control the drive level on the preamp.

 In speaker mode, the RNDI can handle the screaming output of a 1000-watt power amplifier (92 Vrms or 266Vp-p) to capture the full tone of the instrument, preamplifier, EQ, inserts, and the amplifier’s output stages before it hits the speakers.
 This technique allows the engineer to avoid any bleed in a live environment and any unwanted tone added by the speaker cabinet or microphone.
 When used with modern speaker emulation plug-ins, this technique allows the engineer to take advantage of both the flexibility of digital modeling and the superior non-linear response of an actual analogue amplifier.